dantona02/metropolis/README.md

 lattice = model.grid(N)
 energy = model.get_energy(lattice)
 ```
-- `.grid()` returns the two-dimensional lattice as an array with shape $N\times N$
+- `grid()` returns the two-dimensional lattice as an array with shape $N\times N$
-- `.get_energy()` calculates the total energy of the system with its initial spin configuration
+- `get_energy()` calculates the total energy of the system with its initial spin configuration

-Now we can run the `.metropolis()` method and pass in all the parameters.
+Now we can run the `metropolis()` method and pass in all the parameters.
 This method returns an array for the current total spin and the current total energy of the system, each with shape `(1, sweeps)`,
 an array with shape `(N, N)`, which represents the spin configuration of the lattice after a certain number of sweeps and an array with the squared total spin.
 ```python
 spins, energies, equilibrium, spin_sq = model.metropolis(lattice, sweeps, beta, energy, N)
 ```
-Running the `.metropolis()` method might take some time depending on the parameters passed to the method, even though it is already optimized with `numba`.
+Running the `metropolis()` method might take some time depending on the parameters passed to the method, even though it is already optimized with `numba`.
-Once it finished running, we can plot the result using `.plot()`:
+Once it finished running, we can plot the result using `plot()`:
 ```python
 model.plot(equilibrium=equilibrium, cmap='binary', times=sweeps, beta=beta, save=True)
 ```